saxon1964/neovim-tips/README.md

 # Neovim Tips Plugin

-*A Lua plugin for Neovim that helps you organize and search over 500 helpful tips, tricks, and shortcuts via a beautiful custom picker interface.*
+*This Lua plugin for Neovim brings together hundreds of helpful tips, tricks, and shortcuts, all available through a custom picker.
+It’s easy to expand with your own entries, so the collection grows with you and your workflow.*

-> **📖 Quick Access**: You can open this guide anytime with the `:NeovimTipsHelp` command

 ![Neovim tips plugin screenshot](images/s1.png)

 ![Neovim tips tip of the day](images/s2.png)

+> **📖 Quick Access**: You can open this guide anytime with the `:NeovimTipsHelp` command

 ## 🎯 Purpose